 In an effort to demonstrate how effective mobile marketing can be across many industries, we’ll be publishing examples for industries we at Vibes have worked with...beyond retail.
 If you haven’t read SMS and Mobile Wallet Provide Innovative Solutions for Financial Services Companies, we encourage you to check it out, as it’s got some interesting ideas for financial enterprises.

 Today, we wanted to address an industry where consumers rely heavily on their phones: travel and hospitality.

 Mobile has become an increasingly important tool for travelers: where in 2014, mobile travel sales were just 31.95% of all travel sales, in 2018, they’re estimated to be 86.2% — more than double in just four years.
 As travel and hospitality brands find innovative ways to use mobile marketing, consumers are adopting these tools and communication channels in flocks.
 They love how effortless travel has become, thanks to having easy access to travel information and documents on their phones.

-Airlines are glomming onto the fact that travelers want information about delayed flights, gate changes, and other flight updates, and are sending those via text.
+Airlines are glomming onto the fact that travelers want information about delayed flights, gate changes, and other flight updates, and are sending those via text message.

-But it’s not just travel companies that can leverage SMS/MMS.
+But it’s not just travel companies that can leverage SMS/MMS messaging.
 Transportation companies can alert travelers about issues that might impact their journey, like this example:

 Imagine the headache you could help people avoid simply by letting them know that trains will be crowded during a certain time!
-Partnering with, as an example, Lyft or Uber to offer discounts for people who subscribe to your public transportation service’s texts is one way you can further the bond with your customers while keeping things moving during high-traffic events.
+Partnering with Lyft or Uber, as an example, to offer discounts for people who subscribe to your public transportation service’s SMS/MMS messages is one way you can further the bond with your customers while keeping things moving during high-traffic events.

 Mobile Wallet Provides Easy-to-Access Storage for Travel-Related Information